 For more PPG Paint colors similar to those used on Fixer Upper check out this Pinterest board full of Modern Farmhouse collection colors.

 I had silent storm tinted into Olympic One at Lowe’s, simply because the PPG Paints store was closed when I had time to run and get the paint.
 The paint is of great quality, after a coat of primer Olympic One for less than $25, went on the wall easily and covered well.
 We used a satin sheen to brighten up the space with a slight bit of reflectance and for easy clean-up in the kitchen.
-We used the same semi-gloss from the previous trim project Speedhide Interior Enamel Latex by PPG Paints, for the existing trim, door and pantry door in the kitchen.
+We used the same semi-gloss paint from the previous trim project.
+We used Speedhide Interior Enamel Latex by PPG Paints, to repaint the existing trim, door and pantry door in the kitchen.

 By no fault of the paints, but in the midst of a crazy late night painting session, I ended up with paint in my hair.
 Sometimes you’re so tired that all you can do is laugh!